-Ten-year plan which charts the district's long-term course based on internal scans, external scans of the community, and enrollment projections.
-This Educational Master Plan defines the academic direction of the college and makes general recommendations to address current and foreseeable challenges.
+This ten-year plan charts the College's long-term course based on internal scans, external scans of the community, and enrollment projections.
+The Educational Master Plan defines the Strategic Directions & Goals of the College and makes general recommendations to address current and foreseeable challenges.
 These recommendations create a framework for organizational growth and change.